amberstar/State/README.md

 - Read from a URL

 #### Write models to JSON or .Plist files:

+The API for the various data adapters are all the same.

 ```swift
 // Write issues out to a json file